Chicago Car Accident Lawsuits and Settlements

 If you are seriously injured in a Chicago auto accident, you will have a limited amount of time to file a personal injury lawsuit against the at-fault driver.
 This is because Illinois has a statute of limitations that imposes maximum time deadlines on how long plaintiffs in injury cases can wait before filing suit.

-The statute of limitations for a car accident injury lawsuit in Illinois is 2-years (ILCS 5/13-212).
+The statute of limitations for a car accident injury lawsuit in Illinois is 2 years (ILCS 5/13-212).
 The 2-year period starts running on the date that the accident occurred.
 This means that you must file your injury lawsuit within 2-years of the accident.
-If you don’t get your case filed before then it will be legally barred.
+If you don’t get your case filed before that deadline, then it will be legally barred.

 Illinois Follows Modified Comparative Negligence Rule